 The iconic church is located in the San Salvador historic district on the east side of Plaza Libertad.
 El Rosario Church is part of the downtown area that houses some of the most beautiful buildings and historical plazas in El Salvador.

-Iglesia El Rosario, San Salvador.
+El Rosario Church in San Salvador.